NhatDuc07/forecasting_shopping_mall_sales-/README.md

 ## Result
-- A notebook for data processing, feature engineering, modelling and evaluationLightGBM model
+- A notebook for data processing, feature engineering, modelling and evaluationLightGBM model (Read step by step of this project in the notebook)
 - SHAP explainability visuals  in

 [View the report](../report/SHAP_report.md)